 PeriAnaesthesia Review Course

-- Participants will be able to identify common issues in the care of the perianaesthetic patient at each phase of their journey through the anaesthetic process (i.e. pre-operatively, intra-operatively, post-operatively and upon discharge).
+- Identify common issues in the care of the perianesthetic patient at each phase of their journey through the anesthetic process (i.e. pre operatively, intra-operatively, post-operatively and upon discharge).

-- Participants will be able to describe common effects of anesthetic agents on patients.
+- Describe common effects of anesthetic agents on patients.

-- Participants will be able to articulate essential components of a high quality, comprehensive approach to perianaesthesia care for both paediatric and adult patients.
+- Articulate essential components of a high quality, comprehensive approach to perianesthesia care.

 Belinda Dundon RN (EC), MN

 Paediatric Neurosurgery Nurse Practitioner, Children’s Hospital of Eastern Ontario

 Belinda Dundon is a Paediatric Neurosurgery Nurse Practitioner, currently practicing at The Children’s Hospital of Eastern Ontario.
 Belinda graduated from The University of Alberta and has been practicing in an NP role since 2001.
 She brings a wide clinical background including; Otolaryngology as an NP at Stollery Children’s Hospital, Neurosurgery as an NP at The Hospital for Sick Children and as well as APN PICU.